NoteDance/Note-documentation/README.md

 This module implements a recurrent neural network (RNN) cell, which can process the input data and the previous state in a sequential manner and learn short-term dependencies.
 The usage of this module is as follows:

 - First, create an instance of the RNNCell class, and specify the weight shape, the weight initializer, the bias initializer, the activation function, the use bias flag, the trainable flag, and the data type.
 The weight shape should be a list of two integers: [input_size, output_size].
 The activation function should be a string that matches one of the keys in the activation function dictionary.
 The use bias flag indicates whether to add a bias term to the linear transformations or not.
 The trainable flag indicates whether to update the parameters during training or not.
 The data type should be a string that represents a valid TensorFlow data type.
-- Second, call the output method of the instance, and pass the input data and the previous state as the data and state arguments.
+- Second, pass the input data and the previous state as the data and state arguments.
 The input data should be a tensor of shape [batch_size, input_size], where batch_size is the number of samples in a batch and input_size is the dimension of the input features.
 The previous state should be a tensor of shape [batch_size, output_size], where output_size is the dimension of the output state.
-- The output method will return a tensor of shape [batch_size, output_size], which is the output of the cell at the current time step.
+- Last, return a tensor of shape [batch_size, output_size], which is the output of the cell at the current time step.

 For example: